-Resource Area Proposed Action No Action Alternative Socioeconomics Short- and long-term, less than significant, adverse impacts would occur from the temporary increase in construction workforce, permanent increase in personnel and dependents, and intermittent increase in temporary personnel, which would increase demand for long- and short-term housing, local health/medical services, law enforcement, firefighting, and emergency services.
+Resource Area Proposed Action No Action Alternative Cultural Resources Construction activities would have the potential to affect the physical integrity of surface and subsurface cultural resources, resulting in short- and long-term, less than significant, adverse impacts on cultural resources present within the North Ramp and MSA-1 project areas.
+Areas identified for replanting of threatened and endangered cycads may require additional cultural resources investigations, which would be coordinated with the Guam State Historic Preservation Officer, as appropriate.
+Impacts on cultural resources would not occur from increases in aircraft operations or additional personnel associated with the F-15 beddown.
+No impacts on cultural resources would occur.
+Socioeconomics Short- and long-term, less than significant, adverse impacts would occur from the temporary increase in construction workforce, permanent increase in personnel and dependents, and intermittent increase in temporary personnel, which would increase demand for long- and short-term housing, local health/medical services, law enforcement, firefighting, and emergency services.
 Short- and long-term, beneficial economic impacts would occur through the direct and indirect creation of jobs for Guam residents and foreign workers; increases in wages; business sales; increased spending on local and regional services, housing, and goods; and potential increases in tourism.
 Purchase of fill for North Ramp construction would result in short-term, adverse impacts from an increase in competition for such resources and short-term, beneficial impacts from an increase in local spending.
 Short- and long-term, less than significant, adverse impacts on local housing, public services, and sociocultural matters would occur because foreign workers would relocate to Guam for the duration of construction, and a majority of new permanent personnel would relocate to Guam from outside the island, increasing the total island population.
 Socioeconomic conditions would remain unchanged.
 The projected economic benefits of the proposed infrastructure upgrades would not be realized.
-Environmental Justice Construction and operation of the proposed infrastructure upgrades would not result in significant or disproportionately high and adverse impacts to environmental justice communities.
-Long-term, less than significant, adverse, intermittent impacts would occur from increases in aircraft noise from the F-15 beddown, which would expand the noise contours from the airfield and result in approximately 60 additional homes within the 65 A-weighted-decibel noise contour.
-Additionally, long-term, adverse impacts would occur from an increase in off-installation housing demand, increased demand for local utilities, and additional reliance on emergency services.
-Long-term, beneficial impacts would occur because environmental justice communities would benefit from increased employment opportunities and local spending associated with the Proposed Action.
-Construction-related adverse impacts (air quality, noise, and traffic effects) would be short-term, less than significant, and not disproportionate.
-Long-term and intermittent, less than significant, adverse impacts may occur from the potential for fuel line leaks, which would affect health and safety as well as water quality for surrounding communities.
-Compliance with DoD and DAF regulations, as well as industry standard procedures for fuel pipeline maintenance and operation, would protect biological resources, water resources, and health and safety for surrounding environmental justice populations.
-No adverse impacts on environmental justice communities would occur.
 Geology and Soils Short- and long-term, less than significant, adverse impacts on soils and topography would occur from clearing and grading, compaction of soils at the North Ramp and MSA-1 project areas during construction, and an increased potential for erosion and sedimentation.
-Long-term, less than significant, adverse impacts on topography would occur from the addition of up to 35 feet of fill within some areas, which would change the topography of Guam.
+Long-term, less than significant, adverse impacts on topography would occur from the addition of up to 35 feet of fill within some areas.
 Long-term, less than significant, adverse impacts on soils would occur in the event of a spill or leak during construction activities or subsequent operations.
 The DAF would amend the Andersen AFB SPCC Plan or develop a site-specific SPCC Plan to manage accidental release to soils.
-Continued vegetation maintenance as well as additional foot and vehicle traffic would result in additional long-term, less than significant, adverse impacts or soils would not occur from increases in aircraft operations or additional personnel associated with the F-15 beddown.
+Continued vegetation maintenance as well as additional foot and vehicle traffic would result in additional long-term, less than significant, adverse impacts.
+Impacts on geology and soils would not occur from increases in aircraft operations or additional personnel associated with the F-15 beddown.
 No impacts on geology and soils would occur.

-HQ PACAF | EXECUTIVE SUMMARY Draft Environmental Impact Statement for F-15 Beddown and Infrastructure Upgrades at Andersen AFB AFFECTED ENVIRONMENT AND ENVIRONMENTAL CONSEQUENCES
+HQ PACAF | EXECUTIVE SUMMARY Final Environmental Impact Statement for F-15 Beddown and Infrastructure Upgrades at Andersen AFB AFFECTED ENVIRONMENT AND ENVIRONMENTAL CONSEQUENCES